ecportella/playwrightTests/README.md

 ## Looking Ahead

-Our current method for the Google Search test is doing its job, but we're always thinking about making things even better.
-Ideally, we'd love to have unique attributes or `data-testid` for Google results.
-But since we can't control Google's setup, we're doing our best with what we have.
+The current solution for the Google Search test, though stable, isn't the most robust.
+Ideally, we'd want specific attributes or data-testid attached to the Google Results for more reliability when it comes to clicking the second result.
+However, given that we don't have control over Google's markup, the current approach was deemed most stable.

 ---

-Hope this helps!
 If there are any questions, reach out.
 Cheers, `ecportella`.